-The Organization evaluated its December 31, 2012 financial statements for subsequent events through May 10, 2013, the date the financial statements were available to be issued.
-The Organization is not aware of any subsequent events which would require recording or disclosure in the financial statements.
+The Organization evaluated its December 31, 2013 financial statements for subsequent events through May 7, 2014, the date the financial statements were available to be issued.
+The Organization is not aware of any additional subsequent events which would require recording or disclosure in the financial statements.
+Also see Note 3.